 Sew buttons on other side of the fabric so they correspond with the loops.

 This pattern is now available as an updated Screen/Print friendly ad free PDF.
-Download now on Ravelry or Etsy.
+You can get it in the Craft Leftovers Shop or Etsy or Ravelry for instant download.

 I’m putting new things in the shop about every day this week, so make sure to check in on it.